 Some of our operations are conducted or products are sold in countries where economic growth has slowed, such as Japan or where economies have suffered economic, social and/or political instability or hyperinflation, or where the ability to repatriate funds has been delayed or impaired in recent years, such as China.
 Current government economic and fiscal policies, including stimulus measures and currency exchange rates and controls in these economies may not be sustainable and, as a result, our sales or profits related to those countries may decline.
-The economic growth or economic, social and/or political instability or hyperinflation in the future.
+The economic of other foreign countries important to our operations, including other countries in Asia and Europe, could also suffer slower economic growth or economic, social and/or political instability or hyperinflation in the future.
 International operations, including manufacturing and sourcing operations (and the international operations of our customers), are subject to inherent risks which could adversely affect us, including, among other things:

 - protectionist policies restricting or impairing the manufacturing, sales or import and export of our products;

 - new restrictions on access to markets;

 - lack of developed infrastructure;

-- · inflation or recession;
+- inflation or recession;

 - devaluations or fluctuations in the value of currencies;

 - changes in and the burdens and costs of compliance with a variety of foreign laws and regulations, including tax laws, accounting standards, environmental laws and occupational health and safety laws;

 - social, political or economic instability;

 - acts of war and terrorism;

 - natural disasters or other crises;

 - reduced protection of intellectual property rights in some countries;

-- · increases in duties and taxation; and
+- increases in duties and taxation; and

-• restrictions on transfer of funds and/or exchange of currencies; expropriation of assets; and other adverse changes in policies, including monetary, tax and/or lending policies, relating to foreign investment or foreign trade by our host countries.
+restrictions on transfer of funds and/or exchange of currencies; expropriation of assets; and other adverse changes in policies, including monetary, tax and/or lending policies, relating to foreign investment or foreign trade by our host countries.